Intel(R) TXT Overview:

 has been restored, it will restore the TPM PCRs and then

 transfer control back to the kernel's S3 resume vector.

 In order to preserve system integrity across S3, the kernel

-provides tboot with a set of memory ranges (kernel
+provides tboot with a set of memory ranges (RAM and RESERVED_KERN

 That's pretty much it for TXT support.